-- and your child is under 5 years old you will need to contact your Health Visitor - and your child is at school you will need to ask the school or your GP to make a referral to a Senior Hearing Screener and your child is at college you will need to ask your GP to make a referral for a hearing test.
+- and your child is under 5 years old you will need to contact your Health Visitor - and your child is at school you will need to ask the school or your GP to make a referral to a Senior Hearing Screener - and your child is at college you will need to ask your GP to make a referral for a hearing test.
 Cognition and Learning Service This service supports schools in ensuring the effective inclusion, achievement and progression of children and young people with cognition and learning needs.
 The service works with learners with: • Specific Learning Difficulties (SpLD - including dyslexia) and • Moderate (or general) Learning Difficulties cognitionandlearning@cornwall.gov.uk Our advisor is Jo Davidson Referrals can be made through the school SENDCo.
 Educational Welfare Officer Educational Welfare Officers work with schools, pupils and families to support regular school attendance.
 They help to sort out problems in school or at home.
 At Tintagel Primary we have termly meetings with our Educational Welfare Officer to address any attendance issues that may arise.
 The Education Welfare Service can also offer support and help to pupils, parents, carers and schools who may be having problems with attendance.
 Contact via school.
 Family Information Service (FIS) The Family Information Service is Cornwall's main signposting service for parents and carers of children aged from 0 - 20, or 25 if they have additional needs.
-Telephone: 0800 587 8191 or 01872 323535 Email: www.fis@cornwall.gov.uk
+As well as advice over the telephone, they also have a website full of information for Telephone: 0800 587 8191 or 01872 323535 Email: www.fis@cornwall.gov.uk

-St Austell, PL25 5AB
+PL25 5AB